Agriculture and Ecosystem Degradation

 Irrigated alfalfa field west of Phoenix Arizona, Does it really make sense to grow a water hundry crop like alfalfa in the desert?
 Photo George Wuerthner

 Montana, as a basically arid western state, is a lousy place to grow many of the crops and livestock being promoted by the Coop.
-Statically, more than 5 million acres are in wheat production.
-After that hay and alfalfa occupy 2.7 million acres of the Montana landscape.
+Statistically, more than 5 million acres are in wheat production.
+After that, hay and alfalfa occupy 2.7 million acres of the Montana landscape.

 The Gallatin Valley is dominated by agricultural fields, not housing tracts.
 These agricultural fields have destroyed native vegetation and wildlife habitat.
 Photo George Wuerthner

-Yet the focus of most land trusts and even most conservation organizations that suggest they are concerned about native wildlife and ecosystem is a focus on urban and ex urban growth.
+Yet the focus of most land trusts and even most conservation organizations that suggest they are concerned about native wildlife and ecosystem is a focus on urban and ex urban growth, not agricultural land.

 Eugene Oregon’s urban growth boundary from the air.
 Zoning and land use planning can miminize urban development’s footprint.
 Photo rgGeorge Wuerthner